How to Apply for a Marriage License

 - If you choose not to apply online prior to coming to the Probate Court, you will be asked to sit at a public terminal and apply online.

-- Applicants must appear together at the scheduled time of your appointment, in person.
+- Applicants must appear together at the scheduled time of your appointment or at the time you apply for your marriage license, in person.

-- Applicants must make an appointment with the Probate Court to obtain the Marriage License by emailing the Court at firstname.lastname@example.org.
+- Applicants can make an appointment with the Probate Court to obtain the Marriage License by emailing the Court at firstname.lastname@example.org.

 How long can I expect to be in the Probate Court?

-- Allow 20 minutes appointment time to obtain your marriage license if applied online.
+- Allow 20 minutes appointment time to obtain your marriage license if previously applied online.